Dr Sara Jamel (Oesophagus)

 Completion Date: 31 March 2022

-Oesophageal cancer (cancer of the food pipe) is the fourth commonest cause of cancer death in the United Kingdom.
+Oesophageal cancer (cancer of the food pipe) is the seventh commonest cause of cancer death in the United Kingdom, and the fourth commonest cause of cancer death for men.
 Often this is because people don’t notice symptoms until the disease is at a late stage.
 Barrett’s oesophagus is a well-known condition that increases the risk of developing oesophageal cancer.
 In Barrett’s oesophagus, the cells lining the inside of the oesophagus change and can transform to early cancerous cells.
 This is called dysplasia.
 Between one to five out of a hundred people with Barrett’s oesophagus will go on to develop oesophageal cancer.

 Currently, people with Barrett’s oesophagus have a routine endoscopy test where a small camera on a thin flexible tube looks at the lining of the oesophagus.
 Small samples of the lining (biopsies) can be taken to ensure that there are no signs of dysplasia or cancer.
 This means that any dysplasia or cancer can be found early allowing more patients to be treated at early stage.